-Register now for REDCOM’s upcoming webinar on July 31: Cleared for Conferencing
+Register now for REDCOM’s upcoming webinar on November 20: Securing the Mission at the Tactical Edge

 Command.
 Control.
 Communicate.

 Command and Control (C2) has many definitions.
 Some associate it with leveraging all technology on the battlefield to achieve and maintain information dominance.
 Others associate it with decision criteria aligned to the use of nuclear weapons.
 REDCOM solutions directly support C2 conditions where they matter the most.